rubygitflow/marketplace_aggregator/README.md

 ```
 4. Add the existing credentials from marketplaces to the [rake task](https://github.com/rubygitflow/marketplace_aggregator/tree/master/lib/tasks/marketplace_credentials_example.rake)
 5. Seed the marketplace_credentials by completing the task `rails marketplace_credentials_example:custom_seeds`
+6. Seed the Ozon categories by completing the task `rails ozon_categories:load`.
+This will be done if you have at least one marketplace_credentials from Ozon.

 ### Run Sidekiq
 ```bash